WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Verification of Security Properties

 We recall that, according to the invariant, if a page is shipped with a CSP containing the directives \texttt{trusted-types} and \texttt{require-trusted-types-for 'script'}, then the list of events \texttt{evs} cannot contain a \texttt{EvScriptUpdateHTML} event that updates the contents of the page.

 We can prove the theorem by induction on the \texttt{Reachable} relation where all the cases except \texttt{EvScriptUpdateHTML} are trivial.
 In this latter case we show that, by enabling strict realm checking, it is impossible to generate the correct Trusted Type for the update, since \begin{enumerate*}[label=(\roman*)] \item the \texttt{trusted-types} directive disallows the creation of Trusted Types for the realm in which the directive is used; and \item the only Trusted Types that are accepted by a page with \texttt{require-trusted-types-for 'script'} are only those labelled with the realm of the page. \end{enumerate*} This suffices to prove the correctness of the proposed solution within our model.
+The whole proof in Coq spans just over 54 LOC.
+For comparison, the longest of the four proofs we conducted in Coq is just 348 LOC, which demonstrates the feasibility of writing machine-checked proofs in our model.